roryl/lucee-book/lifecycle_scopes.md

 These variable scopes are available from any script executing within an application.
 The global scopes are:

 ###Application
-Accessible for the entire life of your application until the applicationTimeout specified in the Application.cfc for your application.
+Accessible for the entire life of the application, which is until the applicationTimeout specified in the Application.cfc expires.
 Care must be used when multiple requests are writing to the same application scoped variable.
 In these situations, use lock {} to syncronize write access.

 ###Request
 Accessible for the life of a single web request.
-You do not need to lock access to this scope unless you are using thread {} and possibly accessing a request scoped variable from multiple threads.
+It is not necessary to lock access to this scope unless using thread {} and thus possibly accessing a request scoped variable from multiple threads.

 ###Session
 Accessible for the life of a user session, until the sessionTimeout specified in Application.cfc is reached from no activity.
 Care must be used when multiple requests could come in from the same client simultaneously.
 In these situations, use lock {} to syncronize write access.